jcp650/Election_Analysis/README.md

 ```
 To:
 ```
-with open(variable for desired file path in os package) as election_data:
+with open(variable for file path in os package) as election_data:
     reader = csv.reader(election_data)
 ```
 This would allow the auditor to insert any csv file with election data to run the analysis on.
 It should be noted that the variable *election_data* can be changed to whatever the auditor selects, so long as the new variable replaces *election_data* throughout the script.
+Another way to refactor this code for other elections would be to create different variables and index values based on the csv file.
+For example, if an auditor recieved data with additional columns that listed cities as well as counties, the same code used in the counties analysis could be applied to cities.
+This would require declaring new variables just under the county variables.